breatheco-de/prompt-engineering-exercise-course/exercises/02.1-importance-of-detailed-instructions/README.md

-### 02.1 Importance of Detailed Instructions 📝
+# Importance of Detailed Instructions 📝

 Great!
-You have started interacting with the AI and understand how prompts work.
+You have started interacting with the AI and you already understand how prompts work.
 Now, it's time to delve into the importance of providing detailed instructions in your prompts.

 Let's explore why providing detailed instructions in prompts is crucial for obtaining precise and relevant results from the AI.
 By the end of this lesson, you will understand how to refine and improve your initial prompts to get better results.